imunixx/ansible-gitlab/roles/gitlab/README.md

 Requirements
 ------------

 Python should be <=3.9 on the target host, the GitLab Hardware Requirements should be met (2 Cores / 4GB RAM).
+**You will need at least 6GB of RAM for using LFS, due to GitLab Issue [37003](https://gitlab.com/gitlab-org/gitlab/-/issues/37003)**
 **You will need to set the gitlab_initial_root_password parameter for a successful first-time setup.**

 Role Variables